 Note: When the BFB bit of TMDR0 is set to 1 and TGR0D is being used as a buffer register, these settings become ineffective and input capture/output compares do not occur.

-• Bits 3-0-I/O Control C3-C0 (IOC3-IOC0): These bits set the TGR0C register function.
+Bits 3 to 0-I/O Control C3 to C0 (IOC3 to IOC0): These bits set the TGR0C register function.